Jekwu

 gold

-glitters on her neck, around her fingers.
-You are
+her neck, around her fingers.
+You are night-is-dangerous.

-you as you dig and steal the gold.
-You think your
+dig and steal the gold.
+You think your mother’s embalmed

 body.

-next daughter is your mother come back without limbs; and
+is your mother come back without limbs; and your

-wants to punish you for amputating her corpse: a clear
+punish you for amputating her corpse: a clear dream last

-more because your mother is a crippled corpse, a great
+your mother is a crippled corpse, a great disability in

 New